ofri84/slack-bot/README.md

 # Slack-Bot

-this is a bot for slack, using Node.js and Redis in order to run it (locally) you need to install Docker
+this is a bot for slack, using Node.js and Redis.

+in order to run it (locally) you need to install Docker.

 ## Running